intel-analytics/ipex-llm/ppml/README.md

 To build your own Big Data & AI applications, refer to [develop your own Big Data & AI applications with BigDL PPML](#develop-your-own-big-data--ai-applications-with-bigdl-ppml).

 #### 3. Submit Job
 When the Big Data & AI application and its input data is prepared, you are ready to submit BigDL PPML jobs.
-You have two options to submit jobs: use PPML CLI or use helm chart.
+You have two options to submit jobs: use PPML CLI to run jobs on Kubernetes manually, or use Helm to set everything up automatically.
 More details in [Submit BigDL PPML Job](https://github.com/liu-shaojun/BigDL/blob/ppml_doc/ppml/docs/submit_job.md).

 #### 4. Decrypt and Read Result
 When the job is done, you can decrypt and read result of the job.
 More details in [Decrypt Job Result](https://github.com/liu-shaojun/BigDL/blob/ppml_doc/ppml/docs/encrypt_and_decrypt.md).